Ars longa, vita brevis - "life is short, art long" - Hippocrates

 If you wish to contact me, please leave a message.

-Musings from a doctorate journey into the world of William Blake.
+A year's musings from a doctorate journey into the world of William Blake.
 SEE ALL BLOG POSTS

 William Blake was an artist, author, inventor, and a Christian, or so he said.
 His Christianity was radical, especially for his time (1757-1827).
 I would add that it is still is radical today.
 Centred in a strongly Christian society, Blake re-envisioned Christianity, creating his own views on Christian teachings, which were inspired through a number […]